•

 Feature | Savings Account | Liquid Mutual Funds | Higher-Yield Spending Account |

-Typical returns | 2.5–3% | 5–7% historically | Linked to liquid fund returns |
+Typical return range | 2.5%–4% | 5%–7% historically | Linked to underlying liquid fund returns |

-Liquidity | Instant | High liquidity | Instant or near-instant |
+Access to money | Instant | High liquidity | Instant or near-instant, depending on product flow |

-Risk level | Very low | Low (market-linked) | Based on liquid mutual funds |
+Capital risk | Very low | Low, but market-linked | Based on underlying liquid mutual funds |

 Why Short-Term Money Management Matters More Than People Realise